 On January 14, 2022, Silver Elephant Mining Corp. ("ELEF") completed a strategic reorganization of its business through a statutory plan of arrangement (the "Arrangement") under the Business Corporations Act (British Columbia) pursuant to which certain assets of ELEF were spun-out to the Company.
-Pursuant to the Arrangement, the common shares of Silver Elephant Mining Corp. were consolidated on a 10:1 basis and each holder of common shares received in exchange for every 10 pre-Consolidation common shares held: (i) one post Consolidation common share of Silver Elephant Mining Corp.; (ii) one common share of Flying Nickel Mining Corp.; (iii) one common share of Nevada Vanadium Mining Corp., and (iv) two common shares of Battery Metals Royalties Corp.
+Pursuant to the Arrangement, the common shares of Silver Elephant Mining Corp. were consolidated on a 10:1 basis and each holder of common shares received in exchange for every 10 pre-Consolidation common shares held: (i) one post Consolidation common share of Silver Elephant Mining Corp.; (ii) one common share of Flying Nickel Mining Corp.; (iii) one common shares of Battery Metals Royalties Corp.